Wolf3s/xbmc4xbox-python/python/Doc/distutils/builtdist.rst

    requires external :program:`rpm` utility, version 3.0.4 or better (use ``rpm --version`` to find out which version you have)

-You don't have to use the :command:`bdist` command with the :option:`!--formats` option; you can also use the command that directly implements the format you're interested in.
+You don't have to use the :command:`bdist` command with the :option:`--formats` option; you can also use the command that directly implements the format you're interested in.
 Some of these :command:`bdist` "sub-commands" actually generate several similar formats; for instance, the :command:`bdist_dumb` command